Monodromy action of mirror stops for toric Calabi-Yau surfaces: A review of the Stringy K ahler moduli of toric mirrors

 \section{A review of the Stringy K\"ahler moduli of toric mirrors}

 This section is a literature review and a source of motivation for the constructions in \cref{sec:stopModuliSpace,sec:monodromyAction}.
-The proofs later in the paper do not rely on the heuristic open-Gromov--Witten discussion below, except through the standard background and the precise references explicitly cited there.
+The proofs later in the paper do not rely on the heuristic open Gromov--Witten discussion below, except through the standard background and the precise references explicitly cited there.

 The homological mirror symmetry framework for toric varieties is well established \cite{abouzaid2006homogeneous,fang2011categorification,kuwagaki2020nonequivariant}.
 An advantage of this setting is that the complex moduli of the toric DM stack $\XB_\Sigma$ are trivial, as are the symplectic moduli of the symplectic mirror $\XA$.
 However, the stringy K\"ahler moduli space $\mathcal M^{\XB}_\omega$ of the toric variety may be non-trivial.